jeffreysorgen/golf-club-sensors/activity.md

 ##### 1. **Prior to `void setup()`**
 - These can be within _namespace_
-- This area is where to first add LIBRARIES
+- This section is where to first add LIBRARIES
   - `#include <ArduinoBLE.h>` To use BLE library.
-- `BLEService service("180C");` Need this in sketch, probably in the next line.
-But this is going to vary, depending on how much more I learn about UUID and the need for them to be unique.
-For the moment, just "180C" is fine.
-It means "unregistered generic UUID"
+- This section is where to initialize VARIABLES
+- This section is where to create the FUNCTION PROTOTYPE ("other functions")
+- This section is where to add SERVICES and their respective CHARACTERISTICS
+  - Give the Services and Characteristics their UUIDs
+  - `BLEService service("180C"); // means "user-defined, unregistered generic UUID"`
 -
-- This area is where to first add LIBRARIES
-- This area is where to initialize VARIABLES
-- This area is where to create the FUNCTION PROTOTYPE
-- This area is where to add SERVICES and their respective CHARACTERISTICS
-  - Give the Services and Characteristics their UUIDs
+-